Crio-WFH/Android-apps/Project_Name/readme.md

 ### Summary

 There are various things you can add in summary.
-- Reasib behind this particular idea
+- Reason behind this particular idea
 - How it works
 - Languages you have used to make this
 - What are it's applications